 This article is intended to give you the basic steps that you will need in order to get this project done and have a road-worthy motorized e-scooter beneath your feet as you are flying down the road.
 This is down and dirty.
 It’s not a polished top of the line scooter with super speed from a brand name electric scooter company.
+But you’ll end up with something that might be even more fun than the best knee scooter.
 So let’s get to it.

 How To Make Electric Scooter In A Few Easy Steps

 The first thing you’ll need is a decent frame.
 Why build one from scratch?
 Just get your hands on an old kick scooter.
 Any size will do.
 Kick scooters are everywhere.
 Just make sure that you will fit on it comfortably.

 Next, you will have to locate a battery-powered electric DC engine.
 Just make sure that the motor has the proper torque that you will need.
 I suggest at least 50-watt motor since you want it to propel you, but you don’t want the vehicle to go too fast and be dangerous.
 Safety first.
 You will also want to track down at least four 12-volt lead-acid batteries for the power.
 For both of these items, an electronics store is a good place to start.

 Other items that you will need include a DC power controller, a bicycle chain, bicycle chain tool, a lever switch and some wires.